Next two to three months will be crucial for Afghanistan's future: India's assessment | Law-Order

 ''Not all countries are on the same page (on a solution to the Afghan problem) but all of them are worried about the possibility of a military takeover by the Taliban and overall security scenario.
 They do not want chaos,'' the person said.

-On India's engagement in Afghanistan, the people said it is in touch with all the stakeholders, adding the Taliban is not a monolithic organisation and that it has so many factions and some of them have a different approach to the whole situation.
+On India's engagement in Afghanistan, they said it is in touch with all the stakeholders, adding the Taliban is not a monolithic organisation and has many factions, some of whom have a different approach to the whole situation.

 According to India's assessment, the security situation deteriorated following the drawdown of the US forces and subsequent focus by the Taliban on capturing as many areas as possible in rural Afghanistan.

-''We expect a change of strategy by the Taliban after August when the withdrawal of troops will be completed,'' said one of the persons cited above, adding that capturing the urban areas will not be easy for the outfit.
+''We expect a change of strategy by the Taliban after August when the withdrawal of troops will be completed,'' said one of the persons cited above adding, capturing the urban areas will not be easy for the outfit.

-The people said though the Taliban claimed to control 80 per cent of areas in Afghanistan, India's assessment is that it is in the range of 45 to 50 per cent.
+They said though the Taliban claimed to have control over 80 percent of areas in Afghanistan, India's assessment is that it is in the range of 45 to 50 percent.

 Even if the Taliban comes to power, it will not be easy for it to control the whole of Afghanistan, they said.